phuongdnguyen/terraform-provider-nexus/docs/resources/security_user_token.md

 ### Optional

 - `protect_content` (Boolean) Require user tokens for repository authentication.
-This does not effect UI access.
+This does not effect UI access, defaults to `false` if unset

 ### Read-Only